bbadzioch/MTH309_F2019/docs/ubx.md

-# Accessing MTH 309 website
+# Accessing the MTH 309 website

 This page explains for to access the MTH 309 website on UBx.